Coping with caring for an ill spouse. Tips for the challenges behind caring.

 Coping with caring for an ill spouse can be very demanding.

-Not only you have to take care of your ill partner, but family members like kids, sometimes aging parents.
+Not only do you have to take care of your ill partner, but family members like kids, sometimes aging parents.

 But what about you?
 Why does no one talk about family caregivers?